AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-tutorial.md

    >[!NOTE]
    >
-   >You can complete this tutorial without the need to download the Viewer SDK package because the SDK is actually loaded remotely.
-However, the Viewer package includes additional examples and an API reference guide that you will find helpful when you create your own viewers.
+   >You can complete this tutorial without the need to download the Viewer SDK package because the SDK is loaded remotely.
+However, the Viewer package includes additional examples and an API reference guide that can help you create your own viewers.

 ## Load the Viewer SDK {#section-98596c276faf4cf79ccf558a9f4432c6}

 1. Start by setting up a fresh page to develop the basic zoom viewer that you are going to create.

-   Consider this the bootstrap—or loader—code to set up an empty SDK application.
+   Consider this fresh page the Bootstrap &ndash; or loader &ndash; code that you use to set up an empty SDK application.
 Open your favorite text editor and paste the following HTML markup into it:

    ```
    <!DOCTYPE html>